PublicSoftTools

 Is my resume data stored on a server?

 No. The Resume Builder runs entirely in your browser.
 Nothing you type is sent to any server or stored anywhere outside your device.
-If you close the tab, the data is gone — so download your PDF before closing.
-For an alternative that auto-saves locally, the Online Notepad stores text in your browser's local storage between sessions.
+If you close the tab, the data is gone — so download your PDF or Word file before closing.

 How do I save my resume as a Word file?